asmitks/PlantX/README.md

 ## Acknowledgement

-This project was created as a course project for Database and Management Systems taught by Dr. Mukesh.
+This project was created as a course project for Database and Management Systems taught by Dr. Mukesh Mohania.